 If your cabinet doors bump into each other, hang unevenly or do not close properly, it may not be time for new cabinets.
 Instead, the hinges may just need adjusting, and it is the hinges' fault, not yours.

 European style cabinet hinges are meant to be readjusted occasionally.
-Unlike surface-mounted hinges, which are never supposed to loosen, Euro-style hinges have a certain amount of play into them.
-One issue is that hinges on frameless cabinet doors are tasked with more than pivoting the door outward.
+Unlike surface-mounted hinges, which are never supposed to loosen, Euro-style hinges have a certain amount of play in them.
+One reason is that hinges on frameless cabinet doors are tasked with more than pivoting the door outward.
 These hinges perform the fairly complicated task of pivoting the doors while at the same time lifting the door away from the cabinet box.
 This extra extension puts more stress on frameless (unexposed) door hinges than on exposed hinges.

-The play allows you to make the initial adjustment when the cabinets are first installed.
-But play works against your favor, because constant opening and closing will, over time, cause the hinges to loosen.
+This play allows you to make the initial adjustment when the cabinets are first installed.
+However, it has a downside because constant opening and closing will, over time, cause the hinges to loosen.

 Signs You Have European Style Hinges